-During the second world war the Energic factory at Villefranche-Sur-Saône (dept. 69) was taken over by the Germans for the production of armaments in particular ammunition.
-Having spoken to relatives of the founder Albert Patissier, even though they where tasked to produce these weapon in war none where effectively produced as the engineering equipment in the factory was the wrong type and caliber to produce ammunition.
-Actually the work force made it that way, not adding to any additional weapons available to the Germans in occupation.
+During the second world war, the Energic factory at Villefranche-Sur-Saône (dept. 69) was taken over by the Germans for the production of armaments in particular ammunition.
+Having spoken to relatives of the founder Albert Patissier, even though they were tasked to produce these weapons in war none were effectively produced as the engineering equipment in the factory was the wrong type and calibre to produce ammunition.
+Actually, the workforce made it that way, not adding to any additional weapons available to the Germans in occupation.

-After the war encouraged by the Monnet and Marshall plan (To re equip French agriculture quickly with cost effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with american imports).
-Patissier initially started it production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).
+After the war encouraged by the Monnet and Marshall plan (To re-equip French agriculture quickly with cost-effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with American imports).
+Patissier initially started its production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).

 Energic Type R 5cv & 7cv (1937- 1951)

 The first new model manufactured was the 407/409 (500cc), which was of a complete in house design and manufacture.
-The first time Energic had manufactured its own engines as well as the chassis etc. A big step forward for efficiency of production, costs etc. As well as the engine being a great step forward the integration of all the component parts for the wheel clutches over came a great problem in the C7 and D9 ranges before the war.
+The first time Energic had manufactured its own engines as well as the chassis etc. A big step forward for efficiency of production, costs etc. As well as the engine is a great step forward the integration of all the component parts for the wheel clutches overcame a great problem in the C7 and D9 ranges before the war.
 That of the ingress of mud, dirt etc, eroding the wheel hubs, clutch movement pins and general wear.
-Placing these parts internally ment they could be adequately lubricated and protected for the wear and tear of active duty.
+Placing these parts internally meant they could be adequately lubricated and protected for the wear and tear of active duty.

 And a “catalogue des piéces détachées” dated 1946.

-This very early Energic 409 motoculteur model had a open trap door on top of the hood for access, in the initial design.
+This very early Energic 409 motoculteur model had an open trap door on top of the hood for access, in the initial design.
 This was dropped in later models as the 409 evolved.
-Mr Patissier had looked at the overall design, and had incorporated the strength and structures of the tractors of that time.
-With a strong chassis, engine and versatile multi disc oil bath clutch this Energic motoculteur was the basis of all to follow.
-There where also numerous engineering solutions and innovations on these early machines, overcoming some of the fundamental problems inherent in the early B5, C7 and D9 machines.
+Mr Patissier had looked at the overall design and had incorporated the strength and structures of the tractors of that time.
+With a strong chassis, engine and versatile multi-disc oil bath clutch this Energic motoculteur was the basis of all to follow.
+There were also numerous engineering solutions and innovations on these early machines, overcoming some of the fundamental problems inherent in the early B5, C7 and D9 machines.

-Also at this time Ets Patissier was manufacturing and re-manufacturing parts of the motocycle, auto/cars, avaiation industries as well as offering his specialist services/workshops for the manufacture of general mechanics.
-As having the skilled wor force, milling, lathes, presses, and heavy metal working machinery enabled him to work within these associate sectors.
+Also at this time, Ets Patissier was manufacturing and re-manufacturing parts of the motorcycle, auto/cars, aviation industries as well as offering his specialist services/workshops for the manufacture of general mechanics.
+Having the skilled wor force, milling, lathes, presses, and heavy metalworking machinery enabled him to work within these associate sectors.
 This would change as Ets Patissier core business grew.

-Later toward 1949/50 the larger moteur Motoculteur 411 was developed and was a instant hit.
+Later toward 1949/50 the larger moteur Motoculteur 411 was developed and was an instant hit.
 The more powerful 411 11cv Patissier moteur proving to be the most effective and efficient combination for the new 511 tracteur.
-The 509 tracteur was dropped in favour of its larger moteured brother in 1950.
-There was a high demand for this economic, fuel efficient smaller tractors – that the small farms/polyculture maraichère, and viticulture/vignoble, small holders could work and afford.
+The 509 tracteur was dropped in favour of its larger motored brother in 1950.
+There was a high demand for these economic, fuel-efficient smaller tractors – that the small farms/polyculture maraichère, and viticulture/vignoble, smallholders could work and afford.
 Especially in the areas that Ets patissier had historically supplied with the previous pioneering generation of motoculteurs B, C7, D9 and G types.

 Energic tracteur 511 prototype